 Before you start buying stock, it’s important to understand the vocabulary of the investing world.
 Perhaps no lingo is more important than that which surrounds the different types of stock orders.
 Depending on whether you want to make a transaction immediately or wait until certain conditions have been met, you’ll need to place a different kind of order through your brokerage.
 Be sure to evaluate each trade individually so you can choose the order type that’s best under those circumstances.

 Tips for Investing

 - Want some professional help navigating the world of investing?
-A financial advisor can help you put together an investing strategy that fits your financial plan.
+A financial advisor can help you put together an investment strategy that fits your financial plan.
 Finding the right financial advisor doesn’t have to be hard, though.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.